-Ear candle treatment has been handed down by many ancient civilisations, but it is thought that the Ancient Greeks were among the first to use the technique.
+It is thought that the Ancient Greeks were among the first to use the technique.
 They referred to it as ‘coning’ and used it specifically for cleansing, healing and purifying on a spiritual basis.

-What are the types of ear candle?
+Different types of ear candle

 There are several different types of ear candles used in treatment today - each varying in size, shape and content.

 Ear cones – Unlike the traditional Hopi candles, these are wider at the top and much shorter in design.
 They are made from cotton, beeswax and propolis (aromatic substance collected by bees) and will burn for around 5-7 minutes.
-Safety features consist of a flame-breaking ring and a valve, which prevents particles from dropping into the ear.
+Safety features include a flame-breaking ring and a valve, which prevents particles from dropping into the ear.

 Basic ear candles – Also referred to as ‘natural ear candles’, these are made only from cotton flax or hemp and beeswax.
 Sizes and shapes vary and specialised safety features are rarely included.